 The indications of Benadryl overdose in dogs are enlarged pupils, fast heart rate, seizures, disturbance, and blockage.

-Some dogs may also have an unfavorably susceptible response to the Benadryl itself thereby requiring that special supervision is maintained after the first introduction.
+Some dogs may also have an unfavorably susceptible response to the Benadryl itself, thereby requiring that proper supervision is maintained after the first introduction.

 If you ever have any suspicions on whether your dog has received and an overdose of this drug, make sure your vet or veterinary healing facility is quickly notified.

 Benadryl is very regularly applied to treat the common allergies dog face.